The perfect documentaries for kids to learn about the world.

 I want my kids to be aware of what is going on in the world, how they can be helpful and contribute to the worlds issues.
 It’s also important for me to show them things that they are unable to see in our community.
 These are the perfect documentaries to watch with kids.

-5 Life Changing Documentaries To Watch With Your Kids
+5 Life Changing Documentaries To Watch With Kids of All Ages

 A Plastic Ocean